 Renewal of central government’s service and premises network in 2020s

-The project involves the Regional State Administrative Agencies, the Digital and Population Data Services Agency, the ELY Centres, the Finnish Immigration Service, the National Land Survey of Finland, the Legal Aid and Guardianship Districts, the Police licence administration, the Criminal Sanctions Agency’s Community Sanctions Offices, the Employment and Economic Development Offices, the National Enforcement Authority, the Finnish Tax Administration and, particularly with respect to customer service, the Social Insurance Institution of Finland Kela.
-The aim of the joint service points is also to provide comprehensive access to local government services and such wellbeing services county services as are suitable to being provided in joint service points.
+The project involves the Digital and Population Data Services Agency, the Economic Development Centres, the Finnish Supervisory Agency, the Finnish Immigration Service, the National Land Survey of Finland, the National Legal Services Authority, the Police licence administration, the Community Sanctions Offices of the Prison and Probation Service of Finland, the National Enforcement Authority, the Finnish Tax Administration and, particularly with respect to customer service, the Social Insurance Institution of Finland Kela.
+Suomi-piste service points also aim to provide comprehensive access to local government services and certain wellbeing services county services that are suitable to being provided in joint service points.

-The objective of the premises strategy is for a quarter of central government personnel to work in premises shared by agencies and public bodies.
+The objective of the premises strategy is for a quarter of central government personnel to work in premises shared by different agencies and public bodies.
 In shared premises, employees of several government agencies work in the same premises.
-However, the needs and special characteristics of activities, for example with respect to data protection, will be taken into account, as will the current practice of mixing remote work and in-office work.
+However, the needs and special characteristics of different kinds of work, for example with respect to data protection, will be taken into account, as will the current practice of mixing remote work and in-office work.
 The aim is to improve the efficiency of the use of premises from the current 18 square meters per person-year to 10.
 This will save costs and reduce energy consumption.

-The need to renew the central government’s service and premises network in the 2020s is based on a number of factors: the growing supply and use of digital services and the resulting significant reduction in the number of visits to in-person services; an increase in multi-location working; demographic changes and urbanisation; and a diminishing level of financial resources.
+The need to reform the central government’s service and premises network in the 2020s is based on a number of factors: the growing supply and use of digital services and the resulting significant reduction in the number of visits to in-person services; an increase in multi-location working; demographic changes and urbanisation; and a diminishing level of financial resources.
 The increase in multi-location working and remote working has a significant impact on offices and the amount of office space required.
-New opportunities for using premises are presented if central government agencies can operate in joint facilities and if premises can be shared with local authorities, for instance.
+New opportunities for using premises are presented if central government agencies can operate in joint facilities and if premises can be shared with municipalities, for instance.

 What will the service and premises network project change?

-• All citizens will be at most a one-hour drive away from services.
+- All citizens will be at most a one-hour drive away from services.

-• The range of services provided at service points will expand and become more consistent, and support will be available for the use of electronic services.
+- The range of services provided at service points will expand and become more consistent, and support will be available for the use of electronic services.

-• A quarter of the personnel of government agencies and public bodies will move to work in shared, activity-based work environments.
+- A quarter of the personnel of government agencies and public bodies will move to work in shared, activity-based work environments.

 Project status